AmbitiousCity/website-source/content/articles/q-sample-questions-1.rst

 		- I am not happy enough with what others do not have

 What are the things that will join Carol and I together?
+	- Things that make us laugh
+	- Things that both can do excel at
 	- Write together
-	- Things that both can do well in
 	- Things that involve Carol and my friends
 	- Things that appear good to external observers
-	- Things that make us laugh

 What were you really happy doing?
 	- Writing my blog and having Susan and Ryan praise it